 There is provision in the Country Fire Authority Act 1958 which allows for limited types of open air fires during the Fire Danger Period.

-Visit: cfa.vic.gov.au/warnings-restrictions/can/
+Visit: cfa.vic.gov.au/warnings-restrictions/total-fire-bans-fire-danger-ratings/can-i-or-cant-i for more information.